-My Healthy Lifestyle - People with a learning disability to be well and healthy.
-People with a learning disability to have equal access to health care & health promotion services & to receive reasonable adjustments to achieve this
+My Healthy Lifestyle - We want people with a learning disability to be well and healthy.
+We want people with a learning disability to have equal access to health care & health promotion services & to receive reasonable adjustments to achieve this

-- There have been more health checks.

-- The Acute Liaison Nurses are making a difference.

-- Special Dental Care has improved.

-- GP's are aware of the health needs of people with a learning disability. - Health promotion groups are a good resource and make a difference.
+- The Acute Liaison Nurses are making a difference. - Special Dental Care has improved. - GP's are aware of the health needs of people with a learning disability. - Health promotion groups are a good resource and make a difference.

-- Health checks are inconsistent. - GP knowledge is inconsistent about learning disabilities and Autism.
+- Health checks are inconsistent - GP knowledge is inconsistent about learning disabilities and Autism.